Tsehao/EMEmulator/README.md

       Servo motor control interface for precise eye movement simulation

 # Assembly Instructions
 Coming Soon.
 A full tutorial video will be publishsed on our social media platforms.
-For immediate assistance, please contact Huang, Zehao (Tsehao.huang@outlook.com)
+If you have any questions, please contact Huang, Zehao (Tsehao.huang@outlook.com)